We Believe the Future of Work is Hybrid

 Consider the work that needs to be done, the employee experiences, and the interactions that you think are going to help your team help you to support these strategies.

 And keep flexibility in mind when developing this hybrid strategy.
 A key benefit of remote working is empowering employees to use this flexibility to find work-life balance, and it’s important not to engineer this attribute out of your policy.
 Allow for employees to choose their hybrid schedule as much as possible while also maximizing their interactions with the rest of the team.

 A great hybrid working policy is a balancing act, but we’re working to demystify this process.

-Next month we’re releasing a whitepaper with the Filene Research Institute titled “The New (Hybrid) Credit Union Workplace.”
-Subscribe to our newsletter below to be notified when it’s released, and check out Mark’s discussion with Filene’s Sr. Director of Research Dr. Taylor Nelms discussing this topic and previewing the paper in the video below.
+We’ve recently published a whitepaper with the Filene Research Institute titled “The New Hybrid Credit Union Workplace.”
+Download it at filene.org/560, and check out Mark’s discussion with Filene’s Sr. Director of Research Dr. Taylor Nelms discussing this topic in the video below.